FFiuca/wisatabook_be_test/readme.md

 * Triggers: User clicks the "Update Starred Status" button on a task.
 * Description: The system updates the task's starred status.

+## Scheduler Feature

+The To-Do Application features a scheduler that runs every night to create new repeated tasks.
+This is achieved using a cron job that hits the command `python3 manage.py repeated_task_command` until the due date end.
+This ensures that repeated tasks are automatically created and added to the user's task list.

 ## System Architecture

 The To-Do Application is built using a layered architecture, with the following components: